ialdaba/CDS303_Team3/README.md

 Business Question: How can we increase the efficiency of making and reviewing decisions to extend credit?
-Analytic Question: How can we use classification to organize customer data to determine which group of customers should be extended credit and which should not?
+/nAnalytic Question: How can we use classification to organize customer data to determine which group of customers should be extended credit and which should not?